 6. The Sabbath.
 “We believe – that the seventh day of the week is the Sabbath; we do not believe that the Sabbath has been abolished, changed to the first day, or is merely a seventh part of time” (QOD, p.
 24).
 They believe that the Sabbath was instituted in Eden and continues to be a perpetual memorial of a finished creation (QOD, p.
 149).

 Sabbath keeping was practiced early on in the S.D.A. church.
-James Bates wrote a tract on the subject in 1846 (James Bates, whiteestate.org).
+Joseph Bates wrote a tract on the subject in 1846 (Joseph Bates, whiteestate.org).
 This tract came to the attention of James and Ellen White (ibid).
-Ellen White claimed that she had a vision on April 7, 1847 in which she saw The Ten Commandments, and a halo of glory surrounded the fourth commandment (A Vision 1847, egwwritings.org).
+Ellen White claimed that she had a vision on April 7, 1847, in which she saw The Ten Commandments, and a halo of glory surrounded the fourth commandment (A Vision 1847, egwwritings.org).
 This was viewed as confirmation that they were to keep the Sabbath.

 What about those who do not keep the Sabbath?
 They believe that currently there are true Christians in all churches and “None are condemned until they have had the light and seen the obligation of the fourth commandment.”
 But that the time is coming when there will be no excuse.
 “The line will be clearly drawn between the false and the true” (QOD, p.
 183 quoting Ellen G. White, Evangelism, pp. 234-235).